What Medications Should I Avoid While Taking the Abortion Pill?

 March 19, 2026

-Most common medications are safe to continue during the abortion pill process.
-The main medications to be aware of are blood thinners, long-term corticosteroids, and certain anti-inflammatory drugs.
-The provider at The Center for Women reviews your full medication list at your appointment and gives you specific guidance.
+Most common medicines are safe to keep taking during the abortion pill process.
+The main ones to watch are blood thinners, long-term steroid medicines, and some pain relievers called NSAIDs.
+The doctor at The Center for Women goes over your full medicine list at your visit and tells you what to do.

 What medications should I tell the provider about?

-Tell the provider about every medication you take, including prescriptions, over-the-counter drugs, vitamins, and supplements.
-The provider reviews your full medication list at your appointment to check for any interactions with mifepristone or misoprostol, the two medications used in the abortion pill process.
+Tell the doctor about every medicine you take.
+That includes prescription drugs, anything you buy over the counter, vitamins, and supplements.
+At your visit, the doctor checks your full list for anything that could mix badly with mifepristone or misoprostol.
+Those are the two medicines used in the abortion pill process.

-Most common medications — including antidepressants, birth control pills, antibiotics, allergy medications, and thyroid medications — do not interfere with the abortion pill.
-You can continue taking these as usual unless the provider tells you otherwise.
+Most common medicines do not get in the way of the abortion pill.
+That covers antidepressants, birth control pills, antibiotics, allergy medicines, and thyroid medicines.
+You can keep taking these as usual unless the doctor says otherwise.

-The medications that need specific attention are blood thinners, long-term corticosteroids, and certain anti-inflammatory drugs.
-The provider will go over your specific situation during your visit.
+The ones that need a closer look are blood thinners, long-term corticosteroids (steroid medicines), and certain pain relievers known as NSAIDs.
+The doctor will go over your own case at your visit.

 Should I avoid ibuprofen or other pain relievers?

-Ibuprofen is safe and recommended for managing cramps after you take misoprostol.
-In fact, the provider will likely tell you to take 600 to 800 mg of ibuprofen about 30 minutes before taking misoprostol to help with cramping.
+Ibuprofen is safe, and it is the medicine most often used for cramps after you take misoprostol.
+In fact, the doctor will likely tell you to take 600 to 800 mg of ibuprofen about 30 minutes before the misoprostol.
+That timing helps ease the cramps.

-Acetaminophen (Tylenol) is safe to take at any point during the process.
-If you need pain relief before taking misoprostol, acetaminophen is a good option.
+Acetaminophen (Tylenol) is safe at any point, so if you need pain relief before the misoprostol, it is a good choice.

 What about blood thinners?

-If you take blood thinners such as warfarin (Coumadin), heparin, or newer anticoagulants like rivaroxaban (Xarelto) or apixaban (Eliquis), tell the provider at your appointment.
-The abortion pill causes bleeding, and blood thinners can increase the amount and duration of that bleeding.
+Tell the doctor at your visit if you take a blood thinner.
+That includes warfarin (Coumadin), heparin, and newer ones like rivaroxaban (Xarelto) or apixaban (Eliquis).
+The abortion pill causes bleeding, and blood thinners can make that bleeding heavier and longer.

-Do not stop taking a prescribed blood thinner on your own.
-Always discuss any changes with the provider who prescribed it.
+Do not stop a prescribed blood thinner on your own.
+Always talk with the doctor who prescribed it before making any change.

 What about corticosteroids?

-If you take corticosteroids daily for a condition like asthma, lupus, rheumatoid arthritis, or an adrenal disorder, the provider needs to know.
-Short-term or occasional use of corticosteroids, such as a steroid dose pack for a sinus infection, is less of a concern but should still be mentioned.
+If you take steroids daily for asthma, lupus, rheumatoid arthritis, or an adrenal disorder, the doctor needs to know.
+Short-term use, like a steroid dose pack for a sinus infection, is less of a worry, but mention it anyway.

-Using a steroid inhaler for asthma is generally safe during the abortion pill process because the dose absorbed into your bloodstream is very low.
-The provider will confirm this at your appointment.
+A steroid inhaler for asthma is usually safe during the abortion pill process, because very little of the dose gets into your blood.
+The doctor will confirm this at your visit.

 Are herbal supplements or vitamins a concern?

-Most vitamins and common supplements do not interfere with the abortion pill.
-However, some herbal supplements can affect bleeding or interact with medications in ways that are not well studied.
-Mention everything you take so the provider can review it.
+Most vitamins and common supplements do not get in the way of the abortion pill.
+Some herbal products, though, can affect bleeding or mix with medicines in ways that are not well studied, so mention everything you take and let the doctor check it.

-Herbal supplements that may increase bleeding risk include fish oil, vitamin E in high doses, ginkgo biloba, garlic supplements, and ginger supplements in high doses.
-If you take any of these, the provider may suggest pausing them for a few days around the time you take misoprostol.
+The ones that may raise bleeding risk include fish oil, high doses of vitamin E, ginkgo biloba, garlic supplements, and high doses of ginger.
+If you take any of these, the doctor may have you pause them for a few days around the time you take misoprostol.

-Prenatal vitamins, multivitamins, iron supplements, and calcium are all safe to continue throughout the process.
+Prenatal vitamins, multivitamins, iron, and calcium are all safe to keep taking through the whole process.

 What happens during the medication review at my appointment?

-At The Center for Women, the provider reviews your medications as part of your appointment.
-You will be asked to list all medications, supplements, and over-the-counter drugs you currently take.
-If you are unsure of names or dosages, bring your medication bottles or a photo of them to your visit.
+At The Center for Women, the doctor goes over your medicines as part of your visit.
+You will be asked to list every medicine and supplement you take, even ones you buy over the counter.
+If you are not sure of names or doses, bring your bottles or a photo of them.

-The provider checks for interactions with mifepristone and misoprostol and gives you clear instructions about what to continue, what to pause, and what timing to follow.
-This review is included in your $380 appointment cost, along with the ultrasound, medications, and follow-up visit.
+The doctor checks how each one mixes with mifepristone and misoprostol.
+Then you get clear steps on what to keep taking, what to pause, and what timing to follow.
+This check is part of your $380 cost, along with the ultrasound, the pills, and the follow-up visit.

-If the provider identifies a concern, they will discuss your options during the appointment.
-In most cases, adjustments are straightforward and do not prevent you from using the abortion pill.
+If the doctor finds a concern, you will talk through your options at the visit.
+In most cases the fix is easy and does not keep you from using the abortion pill.

 How do I schedule my appointment?

 Call The Center for Women at (708) 450-4545 to schedule your appointment.
 Same-day, evening, and weekend appointments are available.
-When you call, let the staff know if you have questions about your medications — they can note them so the provider is prepared to review them with you.
+When you call, let the staff know if you have questions about your medicines, so the doctor is ready to go over them with you.

 Can I take my antidepressant while using the abortion pill?

 Yes.
 Common antidepressants such as SSRIs (sertraline, fluoxetine, escitalopram) and SNRIs do not interact with the abortion pill.
-Continue taking your antidepressant as prescribed.
+Keep taking yours as prescribed.

 Can I take Tylenol during the abortion pill process?

 Yes.
-Acetaminophen (Tylenol) is safe to take at any point during the abortion pill process.
-It can be used alongside ibuprofen for additional pain relief after taking misoprostol.
+Acetaminophen (Tylenol) is safe at any point in the process.
+You can also use it along with ibuprofen for extra pain relief after you take misoprostol.

 Should I stop my birth control before taking the abortion pill?

-The provider will give you specific guidance.
-In most cases, you do not need to stop your current birth control.
-After the abortion is complete, the provider can discuss when to start or resume contraception at your follow-up appointment.
+In most cases you do not need to stop your current birth control, but the doctor will tell you for sure.
+After the abortion is complete, you can talk about when to start or restart birth control at your follow-up visit.

 I take medication for high blood pressure.
 Is the abortion pill safe for me?

-Most blood pressure medications are safe to continue during the abortion pill process.
-Tell the provider at your appointment, and they will review your specific medication and dosage.
-Adjustments are rarely needed.
+Most blood pressure medicines are safe to keep taking during the abortion pill process.
+Tell the doctor at your visit, and they will check your exact medicine and dose.
+Changes are rarely needed.

 Can I take aspirin while using the abortion pill?

-Aspirin is an NSAID and can increase bleeding.
-If you take a daily low-dose aspirin, tell the provider.
-They may advise you to pause it for a specific period around the time you take misoprostol.
-Do not stop a prescribed aspirin without medical guidance.
+Aspirin is an NSAID and can add to bleeding.
+If you take a daily low-dose aspirin, tell the doctor, who may have you pause it for a set time around your misoprostol dose.
+Do not stop a prescribed aspirin without talking to a doctor first.

 What if I forget to mention a medication at my appointment?

 Call The Center for Women at (708) 450-4545 as soon as you remember.
-The staff can check whether the medication is a concern and give you guidance before you take misoprostol at home.
+The staff can check whether the medicine is a concern and tell you what to do before you take misoprostol at home.

 Does marijuana or CBD interact with the abortion pill?

-There is limited research on interactions between marijuana, CBD products, and the abortion pill.
-Let the provider know if you use these products so they can factor it into your care plan.
+There is little research on how marijuana and CBD products mix with the abortion pill.
+Let the doctor know if you use them, so this can be part of your care plan.

 Sources